majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 Afterwards, we decide to spend the night in Kayseri and check in at the Radisson Blu Hotel.

-We mostly chose this hotel because it features a Turkish bath/spa.
+We mostly chose this hotel because it features a Turkish hammam, a public bath.

 Much needed after a long day of exploring.